-To the greatest extent practicable, trees that provide a buffer to visually sensitive areas will be avoided.
-Where buffer areas cannot be avoided, a qualified arborist will be consulted before construction in these areas and Tree Protections Zones (TPZ) will be established (2012 BMPs, Section 5.7).
+To the greatest extent possible, trees that provide a buffer to visually sensitive areas will be avoided.
+Where buffer areas cannot be avoided, a qualified arborist will be consulted before construction in these areas and Tree Protections Zones will be established (BMP Document Section 5.7).

-7.3 TREE AND VEGETATION DISPOSAL METHODS
+8.4 TREE AND VEGETATION DISPOSAL METHODS

-The log disposal and vegetation disposal methods that may be used for Segment 1 and 2 are described in Table 7.3 (2012 BMPs, Sections 5.5.1-5.5.4).

-In general, the log disposal method along the ROW will be selected after assessing each designated clearing area in consideration of:
+The log disposal and vegetation disposal methods that may be used for Segment 9 are described in Table 8.3 (BMP Document Sections 5.5.1 to 5.5.4).
+The list of disposal locations included in Appendix L will be submitted to DPS and NYSDEC staff prior to construction.
+In general, the log disposal method along the ROW will be selected after assessing each designated clearing area, and with consideration of the following (BMP Document Section 5.5):

-- a) Tree species and potential volumes of marketable timber; - b) Soil and terrain conditions that would allow mechanized collection and skidding without creating severe rutting or significantly increasing erosion potential; - c) Sufficient marketable volumes of wood to make economic utilization practical; - d) Whether adequate log-hauling access exists between the nearest public road and the yarding area on the ROW or yarding directly to a highway is desirable and economically feasible; and - e) Abutter/landowner cooperation, as well as clearing and trimming rights (2012 BMPs, Section 5.5).
+- 1. Tree species and potential volumes of marketable timber - 2.
+Soil and terrain conditions that would allow mechanized collection and skidding without creating severe rutting or significantly increasing erosion potential - 3.
+Sufficient marketable volumes of wood to make economic utilization practical - 4.
+Whether adequate log-hauling access exists between the nearest public road and the yarding area on the ROW or yarding directly to a highway is desirable and economically feasible - 5.
+Abutter/landowner cooperation, as well as clearing and trimming rights. - 6.
+All vegetation disposal will comply with NYSDEC regulations to prevent the spread of invasive species.

-In regard to the description of Type C disposal method, the Certificate Holders will negotiate in good faith with each landowner for the purchase of rights to all logs over six (6) inches in diameter at the small end and eight (8) feet or longer ("merchantable logs") to be cleared from Segment 1 and 2.
-The Certificate Holders will not leave any permanent slash piles or log piles along public highways (CC#65a).
-No burning of debris is permitted within the work areas Segments 1 and 2.
-Disposal of all diseased trees will occur within 4 days after cutting by a disposal method to prevent the spread of the Ash borer and Asian longhorn beetle as described in Section 8.3.3.
-All applicable NYSDEC regulations regarding invasive species will be followed when disposing of trees and logs.
+Regarding the description of the Type C disposal method (see Table 8-3 below), the Certificate Holder will negotiate in good faith with each landowner for the purchase of rights to all logs over 6 inches in diameter at the small end and 8 feet or longer (merchantable logs) to be cleared from Segment 9 (if applicable).
+The Certificate Holder will not leave any permanent slash piles or log piles along railroad ROW or public highways (CC65a).